Code-Institute-Submissions/Valyx-Oasis_v2.0_SepResub/README.md

 - i've learned how to use flexboxes during the period that i was working at my second project (even tho the styling of the signup area changed meanwhile and there's no more a real need for a flex box i still wanted to mention it here since i've left the display of that area setupped by using a flex box).
 In order to learn them i've folowed this tutorial - https://www.youtube.com/watch?v=vQAvjof1oe4&t=493s and as well played around with the in-build function that pops up when using chrome's debugger
 - The code for the footer was done by following the Love Running project example
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- The fonts were taken from https://fonts.google.com/
+- The fonts were taken from [Google Fonts](https://fonts.google.com/)
 - Other knowledge was gathered from https://www.w3schools.com/ and https://stackoverflow.com/

 ### Media